-Fond du Lac Tribal and Community College is committed to providing an environment free of all forms of discrimination and sexual harassment, including sexual assault, domestic and dating violence, gender or sex-based bullying and stalking.
+- Accessibility Services Notice - Fond du Lac Tribal & Community College is committed to providing equitable access to learning opportunities for all students.
+Under the Americans with Disabilities Act and Section 504 of the Rehab Act, Fond du Lac Tribal & Community College provides students with disabilities (e.g., mental health, attentional, learning, chronic health, sensory or physical) reasonable accommodation to participate in educational programs, activities or services.
+Students with disabilities requiring accommodation to participate in class activities or meet course requirements must first complete an intake form and necessary requirements with Trish Berger, Accessibility Services coordinator, to establish an accommodation plan.
+She can be reached at trish.berger@fdltcc.edu or 218-879-0819. - Sexual Violence - Fond du Lac Tribal & Community College (FDLTCC) is committed to providing an environment free of all forms of discrimination and sexual harassment, including sexual assault, domestic and dating violence, gender or sex-based bullying and stalking.
 If you or someone you know has experienced gender or sex-based violence (intimate partner violence, attempted or completed sexual assault, harassment, coercion, stalking, etc.), know that you are not alone.
-Fond du Lac Tribal and Community College has staff members trained to support survivors in navigating campus life, accessing resources, providing accommodations, assistance completing with protective orders and advocacy.
-For more information regarding the Campus Security Report, the following link will give you a report on the Clery Compliance and Security Report at FDLTCC: http://fdltcc.edu/about-us/policies-reports/campus-security-policies-reports/
+FDLTCC has staff members trained to support survivors in navigating campus life, accessing resources, providing accommodations, assistance completing with protective orders and advocacy.
+For more information regarding the Campus Security Report, the following link will give you a report on the Clery Compliance and Security Report at FDLTCC: https://fdltcc.edu/admissions/about-us/policies-reports/campus-security-policies-reports/.

-Please be aware that all Fond du Lac Tribal and Community College employees are required to report any incidents of sexual violence, and therefore, it cannot guarantee the confidentiality of a report, but it will consider a request for confidentiality and respect it to the fullest extent possible.
-If you wish to report sexual misconduct or have questions about school policies and procedures regarding sexual misconduct, please contact Damien Paulson, Interim Vice President of Student Services and Enrollment Management, at 218-879-0805 or dpaulson@fdltcc.edu.
+Please be aware that all FDLTCC employees are required to report any incidents of sexual violence and, therefore it cannot guarantee the confidentiality of a report, but it will consider a request for confidentiality and respect it to the fullest extent possible.
+If you wish to report sexual misconduct or have questions about school policies and procedures regarding sexual misconduct, please contact Jesse Stirewalt, Director of Housing and Student Activities at 218-590-3345 or jstirewalt@fdltcc.edu.